julien-muke/cicd_pipeline_with_github_and_aws_codepipeline/README.md

 ## ➡️ Step 1 - Setup IAM Roles

+A. First, create an IAM Role for EC2

 To create a role:

 1. Sign in to the AWS Management Console and open the IAM console at https://console.aws.amazon.com/iam/.